thehanlab/dynamicLM/README.md

 <img src="man/figures/README-score-1.png" width="100%" />

-Additional parameters control which plots to include and additional information, for example, one can remove confidence intervals (first plot), plot the time-dependent contrasts (first example).
-One can also plot if model summary metrics are significantly different or not, either plotting the p-values of the significant comparisons to a plot (second example), or by plotting the contrasts directly (third example).
+Additional parameters control which plots to include and additional information.
+The first plot below shows how one can remove confidence intervals and plot the time-dependent contrasts.
+One can also plot if model summary metrics are significantly different or not.
+The second plot adds the p-values of the significant comparisons to a plot.
+The third plots the contrasts directly (third example).

 See `?plot.LMScore` for more information.

 ``` r
 # Three plots and make extra space below for the x-labels